tlringer/plugin-tutorial/README.md

-This is a fun plugin tutorial for my Proof Automation class!
+This is a fun plugin tutorial for my [Proof Automation](https://dependenttyp.es/classes/598sp2022.html) class!
+The relevant class information is [here](https://dependenttyp.es/classes/artifacts/14-mixed.html).

 This tutorial helps familiarize people with plugin development.
 The goal is to implement a command with this syntax: